tousix/tousix-manager/docs/admin.rst

 The management of your IXP with this tool look like pretty much avy Django app.
 We didn't want to break the base framework completely to provide our solution.
 It is handled like a classic Django project, and many efforts have been provided to do this project "the Django way".
-Thus, Django generic apps developed by the community would still be applicable on this project (especially on the Model side).
+Thus, Django generic apps developed by the community will work on this project (especially on the Model side).

 Nevertheless, some automation have been provided directly on the admin side of the app to facilitate workflow and reduce human error.